influxdata/influxdb/client/README.md

 and write these to a given database and series.
 A series is a combination of a measurement (time/values) and a set of tags.

-In this sample we will create a batch of a 1k points.
-Each point as a timestamp and a single value as well as 2 tags indicating a shape and color.
+In this sample we will create a batch of a 1,000 points.
+Each point has a timestamp and a single value as well as 2 tags indicating a shape and color.
 We write these points to a database called _square_holes_ using a measurement named _shapes_.

-NOTE: In this example, we are specifically assigning time, tags and precision to each point.
+NOTE: In this example, we are specifically assigning timestamp, tags and precision to each point.
 Alternately, you can specify a timestamp, tags and precision at the batch point level that could be used as defaults if an associated point does not provide these metrics.

 NOTE: You can specify a RetentionPolicy as part of the batch points.
-If not provided it will use the database _default_ retention policy.
-If you did not set a retention policy the default is forever (0).
+If not provided InfluxDB will use the database _default_ retention policy.
+By default, the _default_ retention policy never deletes any data it contains.

 ```go
 func writePoints(con *client.Client) {